This study is now closed

 Researchers at CRSP regularly conduct research on living standards across the UK and in other countries, and have previously studied what different types of households in Guernsey need in order to have a socially acceptable standard of living.
-This project is intended to update that research, which was last reported on in 2011, to look again at the minimum income requirements in Guernsey.
+This project is an update to that research, which was last reported on in 2011.

 What is the purpose of the study?